Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Main Results

 \subsection{Comparison with CV}

 CV is a classical approach for HO with theoretical guarantees, which serves as a natural baseline of our results on UD in Theorem~\ref{thm:basic_gen}, Theorem~\ref{thm:stb_ud} and Theorem~\ref{thm:ablo_L}.
-However, existing results on CV~\cite{mohri2018foundations} are in the form of high probability bounds, which are not directly comparable to ours.
-Instead, we present an expectation bound for CV as follows. \begin{thm}[Expectation bound of CV] Suppose $S^{tr} \sim (D^{tr})^\mtr$, $S^{val} \sim (D^{val})^\mval$ and $S^{tr}$ and $S^{val}$ are independent, and let $\sA^{cv}(S^{tr}, S^{val})$ denote the results of CV as shown in Algorithm~\ref{algo:cv}, then
+However, existing results on CV (see Theorem 4.4 in~\cite{mohri2018foundations}) are in the form of high probability bounds, which are not directly comparable to ours.
+To compare under the same theoretical framework to obtain meaningful conclusions, we present an expectation bound for CV as follows. \begin{thm}[Expectation bound of CV] Suppose $S^{tr} \sim (D^{tr})^\mtr$, $S^{val} \sim (D^{val})^\mval$ and $S^{tr}$ and $S^{val}$ are independent, and let $\sA^{cv}(S^{tr}, S^{val})$ denote the results of CV as shown in Algorithm~\ref{algo:cv}, then

 \end{thm}